pelevesque/kohana-MPTT/README.md

-# XMPTT
+# MPTT

-XMPTT is a simple implementation of MPTT (Modified Preorder Tree Traversal).
+MPTT is a simple implementation of MPTT (Modified Preorder Tree Traversal).
 It provides ways to create, move, and delete tree nodes in a database table, and has a few utility methods.

 # Installation

-Before using XMPTT, you have to make sure to have certain modules installed and a properly configured database table.
+Before using MPTT, you have to make sure to have certain modules installed and a properly configured database table.

 ## Module Dependencies